KianIsDev/ObsidianBackups/README.md

 There are other tools that links github and Obsidian, but the setup was somewhat of a hassle, and it didnt seem to do exactly the things i wanted it to, so i made my own :D

 # Helpful tips
+**Use an Alias**

 Create an [alias](https://askubuntu.com/questions/17536/how-do-i-create-a-permanent-bash-alias) to quickly run the program from a terminal.
 I made one that looks like this, for the WSL terminal:

 ``alias obsidiantool='cd /mnt/c/Users/Kian/Documents/ObsidianBackups/; bash BackUpObsidian'``

+**WSL and file management on Windows**

+Preferably you want to save the program and all the notes in the windows file system.
+Obsidian wont be able to open the files if you save them inside the WSL envionment.
+You should instead ``cd`` to a directory inside the ``/mnt/c/`` where the Windows filesystem resides, and clone the repository there.